aliaksei-charniauski/my_airflow/README.md

 and providing the ways to upload the incremental data from csv-file.
 Also full rollback/delete of schema is included like a separate step.

-Here is the structure of project:
+Here is the structure of project folders:

   /dags => contains all DAGs (Python) like individual, so combined into pipelines with multisteps for deployment,
            upload or incremental upload.
+		   All multisteps pipelines have postfixes as "_master_dag_000.py".
+		   All individual DAGs have no "_master_dag_"-wording inside their names.
   /ddl => contains Postres DDL for deployment schema and drop schema.
   /sql_reports => contains reports, produced by Postgres SQL queries.
   /upload => contains CVS-files (initial data, and incremential ones) to perform upload into schema.